Skip to contents

 ## # uri <chr>, state <chr>

-For example, we can now ask gemini() what the audio file I uploaded earlier is about:
+We can now ask Gemini what the uploaded audio file is about:

 llm_message("What's in this audio file.
 Describe it in 100 words.") |>